StevenTammen/bibledocs.org/content/questions-and-answers/self-generated/on-honoring-and-obeying-parents/_index.md

 <!-- --- -->

 #### Q: I don't agree with what my parents want for me.
-Do I need to do exactly what they say? {#scripture-is-clear-that-we-are-to-honor-and-obey-our-parents-q-i-don-t-agree-with-what-my-parents-want-for-me-do-i-need-to-do-exactly-what-they-say}
+Do I need to do exactly what they say? {#scripture-is-clear-that-we-are-to-honor-and-obey-our-parents-q-i-dont-agree-with-what-my-parents-want-for-me-do-i-need-to-do-exactly-what-they-say}

 So, I know one of the ten commandments is to honor my parents, but they drive me crazy and want to pick out my life for me, even though I don't want what they want for me.
 What should I do?
 Do I need to submit myself to them and do exactly as they say?
 Or can I "honor" them while still choosing my own path?